Al Cisneros

-Music career
+Career

 Cisneros' earliest musical interests included an appreciation of Black Sabbath, in particular their first four albums.

 In 1989 he formed the sludge metal band Asbestosdeath, taking up bass and vocal duties, with Chris Hakius on drums and Matt Pike and Tom Choi on guitar.
 Asbestosdeath released two EPs in 1990.

 Sleep

 Following Choi's departure, Cisneros, Hakius and Pike recruited Justin Marler on guitar and renamed themselves Sleep.
 Cisneros jokingly called himself "Luke" in the early days of Sleep, in homage to "Luke's Wall", the title of the outro section of "War Pigs".

 In 1991 Sleep released their first album, Volume One.
 They soon gained a devoted underground following in the doom metal scene.